tomeryeh/demo/arrow-hero/tutorial.md

       game.state.add('kuzzlegame', KuzzleGame);
       game.state.add('gameover', GameOver);

-			// call the first state that will call the others when it finish game.state.start('boot');
+			// call the first state that will call the others when it is finished game.state.start('boot');
   };

-  // start the whole things
+  // start the whole thing
   arrowHero();
 ```